ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 ## Ansible

-Ansible integrates with {{ site.data.product.title }} to provide automation solutions, using playbooks, for Service, Policy and Alert actions.
+Ansible integrates with {{ site.data.product.title_short }} to provide automation solutions, using playbooks, for Service, Policy and Alert actions.
 Ansible playbooks consist of series of *plays* or tasks that define automation across a set of hosts, known as the inventory.